jeremymv2/chef-ha-migration/README.md

 ### Testing Results
 During our testing we set up an environment with the following, utilizing an implementation of the resource cookbook [chef_stack](https://github.com/ncerny/chef_stack):
-- Standalone Chef Server (source) with 1,600 cookbooks and 10,000 nodes
+- Standalone Chef Server (source) with 1,600 cookbook versions and 10,000 nodes
 - Backended HA Cluster (destination) consisting of 3 backends and 2 frontends
 - The ec-backup of this configuration resulted in 1GB of total data stored on the workstation.